ouhammmourachid/pyxo/README.md

                 welcome to the game [X,O]

-      that is the roles you should chose one the nomber between (1...9)
+      that is the roles you should chose one the number between (1...9)

                         _|___|___|___|_
                          | 1 | 2 | 3 |